 Driving Safety Course

-- Not have taken a driving safety course for ticket dismissal within the past 12 months prior to the date of your citation.
-You will be required to sign a legal affidavit stating you are in compliance with this condition
+- Not have completed a driving safety course for ticket dismissal within the past 12 months prior to the date of your citation.

-- You were charged with speeding 25 miles or more over the speed limit.
+- Not charged with speeding 25 miles per hour or more over the speed limit.

-- You were charged with a violating one of the following sections of the Transportation Code (TRC) of the State of Texas:
+- Not charged with violating one of the following sections of the Transportation Code (TRC) of the State of Texas:

 - TRC Section 472.022 - Construction or maintenance work zone when workers are present